MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ![A screenshot ](../../media/sample-mesh-101/234-textmesh-pro-v2.png)

 1. Drag the "VideoPlayerButtonLabel" from the **Blackboard** and drop it in the graph to create a new node.
-1. Connect the outport port of the new "Get Object Variable" node to the first input port on the "Text Mesh Pro: Set Text" node.
+1. Connect the outport port of the new "Get Object Variable" node to the next available input port on the "Text Mesh Pro: Set Text" node.
 1. In the "Text Mesh Pro: Set Text" node text field, type in "Pause."

 ![A screenshot ](../../media/sample-mesh-101/235-label-node-v2.png)